 As previously posted, my next door neighbor undertook an amazing adventure over the summer, riding his bike from the northernmost point of Maine to the southernmost tip of Florida in honor of veterans...called the Patriot Honor Ride.
 Gary began his journey on August 1.
 Within a couple of weeks he was back within chase car driving distance of home, so he slept at home those nights while continuing his daily bike ride along the eastern seaboard.
 On one of those days, he arranged a special route, especially so his grandkids could ride their bikes with Pawpaw!
 So sweet!

 It was announced for all the friends to attend to!
 My daughter and I waited f-o-r-e-v-e-r...at the wrong pool.
 By the time we discovered our mistake, I was not able to attend, as there were details at home for me to attend to.
-However my daughter and husband attended (my son was at work) and she took photos for me to share in my blog.

 I had no idea they were going to additionally ride from the other swimming pool/play area to this play area.
 I was heartbroken that I missed everything.